 Plan ahead to reduce taxes

-Whether you invest in an RRSP, TFSA or both, there’s no need to feel pressured to max out your allowable contributions all at once.
-What’s more important is to plan ahead, and to have a strategy to reduce taxes and build resources throughout all stages of your career.
+What’s most important is to plan ahead, and to have a strategy to reduce taxes and build resources throughout all stages of your career.
+Does investing in an RRSP, TFSA, neither, or both make the most sense for you this year?

 * MD Advisor refers to an MD Management Limited Financial Consultant or Investment Advisor (in Quebec), or an MD Private Investment Counsel Portfolio Manager.